Anti-social behaviour order: Typical ASBOs

-An ABSO was an order of the court which told an individual aged over 10 years how they must not behave.
+An ASBO was an order of the court which told an individual aged over 10 years how they must not behave.

 An order could contain only negative prohibitions.
 It could not contain a positive obligation.
 To obtain an ASBO, a two-stage test had to be satisfied by the applicant authority (see: s.1(1) Crime and Disorder Act 1998).
 The first test was that the defendant had committed acts causing or likely to cause harassment, alarm, or distress within six months of the date of issue of the summons.
 The second test was that an order was necessary to protect persons from further anti-social behaviour.

 The applicant had to satisfy the court that the individual had acted in an anti-social manner—that is to say, in a manner that caused, or was likely to cause, harassment, alarm, or distress to one or more persons not of the same household as themself.
 A court could order an ASBO only if such an order was "necessary".
 Further, each prohibited act would usually be an act preparatory to a criminal offence, rather than the offence itself—but not always (see: Rabess v Commissioner of Police of the Metropolis [2007] EWHC 208 (Admin)).
 In addition, each prohibition itself had to be necessary.

 An order had to be tailor-made for the individual defendant.
 The ASBO represented "a form of personalised criminal law."
 It had to be relevant to their particular anti-social behaviour.
 Orders should not have been drafted too widely or imprecisely.
 Each prohibition had to be necessary.

 An ASBO was very similar to a civil injunction, even though the differences are important.
 First: the injunction was supposed to protect the world at large, in a given geographical area, rather than an individual.
 Second: breach of an ASBO was a criminal offence to be tried in a criminal court, applying the criminal standard of beyond all reasonable doubt.
 A power of committal to prison was available for breach of a civil injunction, but a court was unlikely to exercise that power.
 A person subject to an anti-social behaviour order where it did not follow a criminal conviction had an automatic right of appeal against both the making of the order and its terms to a higher court.
 There was also the availability of an appeal to the High Court by way of "case stated".
 There was no appeal against the variation of orders, and variation was used to add extra conditions, and to extend the duration of ASBOs.

 An application for an ASBO was considered by the courts in its civil jurisdiction, and was a civil order.
 However, breach of an ASBO was a criminal offence, and conviction could result in up to five years' imprisonment (two for a minor).
 Subsequent legislation compelled magistrates to make a Parenting Order, where a person under the age of 16 breached their ASBO.